microsoft/finops-toolkit/docs-mslearn/toolkit/help/support.md

 ---
 title: Get support
-description: This article describes how to get support for issues with FinOps toolkit solutions.
+description: This article explains how to get support for issues with FinOps toolkit solutions, including reporting security issues and troubleshooting.
 author: bandersmsft
 ms.author: banders
 ms.date: 10/17/2024
-ms.topic: concept-article
+ms.topic: how-to
 ms.service: finops
 ms.reviewer: micflan
 #customer intent: As a FinOps user, I want to understand what the support options I have for FinOps toolkit solutions.